start portlet menu bar

 Change the air filter in your HVAC system.
 Replacing the air filter is one of the easiest ways to maintain your HVAC system.
 A clogged filter makes your system work harder, which can cause maintenance problems and increase your energy costs.
 If you ran your air conditioning a lot during the summer, fall is a good time to replace your air filter.

 Seal windows and doors.
-Look for any cracks that will cause a draft in your home and also cost more to heat in the winter.
-Caulk or put weather stripping around the edges to seal any cracks or gaps.
-You can also get a draft blocker for the bottom of the door to keep heat from escaping.
+Look for any cracks that will cause a draft in your home and raise the cost to keep warm.
+Caulk or place weather stripping around the edges to seal any cracks or gaps.
+You can also put draft blockers at the bottom of doors to keep heat from escaping.

 Winter home maintenance

-Winter is when we typically hunker down and take a break from outdoor chores, but it’s a good idea to be prepared for any weather-related maintenance issues that may occur during the long, cold winter months.
-Here are some tasks to put on your winter to-do list.
+Winter is when we typically retreat indoors and take a break from outdoor tasks, but it’s a good idea to be prepared for any weather-related maintenance issues that may occur.
+Here are some items to put on your winter to-do list.

 Get the snow blower ready.
 Make sure it’s in proper working condition before the first storm hits.
 You’ll want to get a tune-up and ensure you have enough gas and motor oil ready.

 Stockpile supplies.
-It’s a good idea to have certain necessities before the first storm such as ice melt for walkways and driveways, a good shovel (if you don’t have a snowblower) and a scraper for the car windows.
-Also have an emergency kit ready that includes water, canned items, batteries, radio and a first-aid kit.
+It’s a good idea to replenish certain necessities before the first storm, such as ice melt for walkways and driveways, a good shovel (if you don’t have a snowblower), and a scraper for car windows.
+Also have an emergency kit ready that includes water, canned items, batteries, a radio, and a first-aid kit.

 Check the generator.
-A portable generator seems to be a necessity in many areas as extreme weather conditions and power outages have become more prevalent.
+A portable generator can be a necessity in many areas as extreme weather conditions and power outages have become more prevalent.
 Cover your generator when not in use.
 After you use it, empty the gas into a separate tank and make sure you have enough gas for backup.
-Since generators are not used so often, it’s a good idea to start it up every month to ensure it is working properly.
+Since generators are not used often, it’s a good idea to test it every month to ensure it's working properly.

 Inspect trees.
-Call a professional if you suspect a tree is dead, has a risk of falling or needs to be trimmed back.
-Heavy ice or snow can bring down branches and trees and can damage property if hanging over a house or car.
+Call a professional if you suspect a tree is dead, is at risk of falling, or needs to be trimmed back.
+Heavy ice or snow can bring down branches and trees and can damage property if near a house or car.

 What is a home warranty?